 The Turtles are a great example that the system is not the main component of success but the person using it is.

 Comparing your success or gauging your potential trading success on someone else is not something that makes any sense

 In fact, this comparison can be a direct blow on your self-esteem and give you an unfair criticism of yourself.
 Tip: Much of what you see on Instagram and Twitter is…less than true.

 So what can you do?

 Pick up 2-3 trading methods or systems that coincide with your goals such as day or swing trading, and run a back test with a random data sort.
 The one’s with potential, forward test them and the one that fits you is the keeper.

-This is one habit you don’t want to have to contend with.
+This is one habit you don’t want to have to deal with.